 Dear St. Luke Community,

-See you this Sunday, our most celebrated day,
+See you Sunday,

 Upcoming Events & Announcements

 Summer Music Series ~ September 8th, Erich Miller, Percussion

 Fall Speaker Series ~ September 8th, 15th, & 22nd after worship.

 Professor Greg Love returns for a Fall Speaker series on” "The Change Toward Wholeness.”
 Both the New Testament and psychology speak of a person’s change from brokenness toward wholeness.
 But how does that change happen?
 Do we just “set our mind to it, and make the changes”?
 Or is it more difficult . . . and if so, why?
 Further, what is God’s role in creating this change in us, and what is our role?
 This three-week series looks at how we change, comparing and contrasting the views from neurobiology, psychology, and spirituality.
 It will look at two opposing views of how we change (theology and science that suggests only God can change us; versus theology and science that says we have capacities within us to change, they just need help); and a possible third way that transcends those two views.